Become eligible for Schedule Contracts with GSA Certification

-First established in 1949, the U.S. General Services Administration (GSA) is designed to streamline the government’s administrative tasks and provide organizations with a direct line of work to the federal government through the GSA Multiple Award Schedule Program (Schedule) – especially if they’re small businesses.
+First established in 1949, the U.S. General Services Administration (GSA) is designed to streamline the government’s administrative tasks and provide organizations with a direct line of work to the federal government through the GSA Multiple Award Schedule Program (Schedule) – especially if you meet the requirements for being a small business.
+That includes:

 To start earning GSA schedule contracts all small businesses need to do is get certified (also known as having a GSA Schedule), and those who do find it more than worthwhile.
 That’s because many government agencies are only allowed to purchase goods through GSA Schedules and other government-wide acquisition contracts, meaning those who register for GSA certification gain exclusive access to a broad range of contract opportunities.